Turn up the heat and get ready to feel the burn.

 You may feel tired but you’re not done yet—glutes are next.
 Push through these last sets, and you’ll surely feel it the next day.
 Last on the list are your abs (as if you haven’t been using them this whole time) and some back-building exercises.

 Whew!
 You made it.
 Now enjoy some relaxing final stretches and cleansing breaths—you’ve earned them.
 If you find a studio you like and return frequently, you’ll get to know their sequence better and better.
-Or, if you’re the type who likes to explore different places around you, your experience could be something new every time!
+Or, if you’re the type who likes to explore different places around you (on the MINDBODY app), your experience could be something new every time!